muddy-toes/XToys-OSSM-Firmware/README.md

 1. On your OSSM motor set the DIP switches to:
 ![S1=Off, S2=On, S3=On, S4=Off, S6=Off](ossm-dip.png)
-**Note:** If the dildo is mounted on the left side of the OSSM (the side with the USB port) then flip S6 to ON instead
+**Note:** If the dildo is mounted on the left side of the OSSM (the side with the USB port) then flip S6 to ON instead **Muddy's Note:** If running Muddy-toes' fork, do not change your switches from the official firmware settings.
+Leave S4 On for 800 Steps/Rotation.
 2. Connect your OSSM via USB cable.
 3. Download and extract the repository.
 4. Install [Visual Studio Code](https://code.visualstudio.com) and the [PlatformIO](https://platformio.org/platformio-ide) extension.